Learn how to use Pen, Pencil, Brush, Eraser and Direct Selection tool in Illustrator on the iPad to easily draw and edit your vector artwork.

 To set the smoothing of the Blob Brush, tapat the bottom of the toolbar.

 Simply specify a smoothing value or use the slider to choose a value that works the best for you.
-The minimum smoothing is 0, which means zero smoothing, and maximum is 10, which means smooth curves.
+The minimum smoothing is 1, which means zero smoothing, and the maximum is 100, which means smooth curves.

 For quick editing, Eraser tool is available upfront in the toolbar.
 Tap to use the Eraser tool.
 To set the size of the eraser, specify the size in the Eraser size option at the bottom of the toolbar or choose a value using the slider.